ibm-developer/generator-ibm-service-enablement/generators/service-mongodb/templates/swift/README.md

 ##  Credentials

 ### LocalDevConfig

-This is where your local configuration is stored for MongoDB.
+Your local configuration for MongoDB is stored in the file: `config/localdev-config.json`.

 ```
 {
   "mongodb_uri": "{{uri}}", // URI/URL of MongoDB in Compose